Ani Kasten - Host Potter

 Natasha Alphonse, Seattle, WA

-Natasha Alphonse is a Seattle based artist, making functional ceramics that are minimal and earthy.
+Natasha Alphonse is a Seattle based artist, making functional ceramics focused on minimal and earthy design.
 She is a First Nations artist, from the Dene tribe and comes from Northern Saskatchewan.
 Her work pulls from nature and her childhood memories of growing up in a remote and wild landscape.
 Working to always find visual grounding balance in the forms, she uses atmospheric firing processes to add a rustic and earthy quality to the surfaces.

 tasha@alphonsestudio.com